jame-earnin/debugging-react-cat-expense-interview/README.md

 Go to `src/services/catService.ts`, and fix all `TOOO` type in this file without `any` type.

 ## Challenge 4
+Checkout `typeahead` branch.

+Run `yarn start:api` to start the API server.

+Open another terminal.
+Run `yarn dev`, open http://localhost:5173/

+Try to search for cat breed `Birm` in Cat breed via typing.
+You will see that the search is not working properly.
+It returns a full list of breeds from `B` search query.
+This is not expected.
+It should return only `Birman` breed.

+In the real world, this can happen when the API server is slow or the network is slow.
+Fix this issue

+### Note: Don't change index.js

+## Challenge 5
 Checkout `tree` branch.

 There is a tree component in `src/components/tree/tree.tsx`.